“The difference between what you were yesterday and what you will be tomorrow is what you do today.”

 Research shows that by the time February rolls around, most people already find themselves giving up on their resolutions.
 Getting an accountability partner may just stop this from happening to you and helps to make it a little bit easier for you to realize your goals.

 Working towards goals become that much more fun when you are able to do it together with someone who is working on similar resolutions.
 This way, you can look to each other for motivation to follow through and provide support should one of you falter in your efforts.
 With a good support system, you will be more likely to stick to your goals and feel more confident in your abilities to achieve them.

 It’s important to select a partner that you can trust and be open with because you may need him or her to be a shoulder to lean on when you feel as if the going gets too tough.
 Your accountability buddy should also be someone you can celebrate your “little wins” with.
-Whether it’s celebrating little milestones towards your ultimate goal such as reaching 10 days of no smoking or succeeding in getting yourself back on the bandwagon after a set back, giving yourself props for your hard work and efforts is key to get yourself to the finish line successfully.
+Whether it’s celebrating little milestones towards your ultimate goals such as reaching 10 days of no smoking or succeeding in getting yourself back on the bandwagon after a setback, giving yourself props for your hard work and efforts is key to get yourself to the finish line successfully.

 As always, take what resonates with you and leave the rest.
 The most important thing to keep in mind when starting your journey of achieving your resolutions is the decision that you will commit to setting aside time and effort to your goals as one of your top priorities.

-You and your life is worth investing in.
+You and your life are worth investing in.
 In your efforts to get to your goal, it’s inevitable that you’ll find yourself stumbling and falling from time to time, but remember that you always have the choice of dusting yourself off and get back on track once more.
-Keep believing that you have what it takes within you to overcome any obstacle that comes your way – because you do.
-It’s time to make your move towards living the life you’ve always imagined of living and becoming the person you’ve always known you were meant to be.
+Keep believing that you have what it takes you to overcome any obstacle that comes your way – because you do.
+It’s time to make your move towards living the life you’ve always imagined of living and becoming the person you’ve always known you were meant to be!